BasicWolf/archived-kaylee/README.rst

 ======

 Kaylee is distributed and volunteer in-browser computing framework.
-It is written in Python and CoffeeScript.
+It is written in Python, CoffeeScript and JavaScript.

 Is it ready yet?
 ================

-**No!** Absolutely not.
-The Kaylee promise is that each tagged version is self-contained and working fine, but the API is not stable yet and there might be dramatic changes in future.
+**No!** The Kaylee promise is that each tagged version is self-contained and working fine, but the API is not stable yet and there might be dramatic changes in future.

 Where are the docs?